-Spanish II (novice mid) Online ...
-H40310LS1/H40310LS2 Grade level 9-12.
-One semester each.
+Spanish II Online (novice mid) H40310L Grade level 9-12.
+Two semesters.
 Prerequisite: Spanish I.

 Students continue to expand upon oral and written communications through vocabulary building and grammar advancement.
 Students in this online course learn to understand and produce simple language related to familiar topics.
 Students also continue to learn about the culture of the Spanish-speaking peoples.
 The goal of this course is for students to function at a novice-mid to novice-high level of proficiency, depending on their background, and to begin to show signs of intermediate-low level of proficiency.